The IPS was founded on 7th January 1947, during the Indian Science Congress meeting held in New Delhi.

 - Deal with any matters relating to mental health concerning the country and to do all other things as are cognate to the subjects of the Indian Psychiatric Society.

 From the humble beginning of 15 members, the Society has grown into one of the biggest psychiatric societies of the world with a membership of more than 7000 members.
-The society moved to its headquarters in Gurgaon (now Gurugram) in 2012.
+The society inaugurated its permanent headquarters in Gurgaon (now Gurugram) in 2012 to maintain continuity of functioning.
+The society has shown signs of vitality and stability for the last many years now and holds a promise for an even better future.

 The society has shown signs of vitality and stability for the last many years now and holds a promise for an even better future.